Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Student Visa

-The information in this Resources section is for general informational purposes only and does not constitute legal advice.
-Visa, citizenship, and document requirements may vary depending on the relevant authority, consulate, or individual circumstances.
-Please consult the relevant authorities or legal professionals to confirm current requirements before submitting documents.
+The information provided in these Guides is for general informational purposes only and does not constitute legal advice.Visa, citizenship, translations, and document requirements may vary depending on the relevant authority, consulate, city hall, or specific circumstances.
+The requirements may also change without notice.For this reason, we advise you to contact the relevant authority directly or to speak with a qualified legal professional to ensure that you have the most up-to-date information before submitting official documents.

 email: [email protected] | Ph. & WhatsApp: +39 3203010648